ideal for hedging and screening purposes

 Laurus nobilis

 “Bay Laurel” is one of the oldest shrubs in cultivation, it originates from the Mediterranean, is also known as Sweet Bay and of course it is the source of the bay leaves used fresh or dried in cooking.
 Its aromatic glossy dark green leaves make it a beautiful plant for hedging, topiary or as a specimen.
 It is fully evergreen, likes a fertile, moist well drained soil and sun or partial shade.
-Hedges up to 3m require a light trim in spring or summer to keep them in shape.
+Hedges up to 3 meters require a light trim in spring or summer to keep them in shape.
 Unpruned can grow to 6m.
 Can partially defoliate in positions exposed to cold winds during winter.

 Laurus nobilis